 \section{Homological mirror symmetry over the Novikov ring for toric varieties}

-Usually, homological mirror symmetry is discussed over the base field or over the Novikov field.
-Since Fukaya categories are in general defined over the Novikov ring, it is natural to seek for a version over the Novikov ring (see some discussion in \cite{fukaya_distance}).
-Here we discuss a possible formulation of it for toric varieties.
+Usually, homological mirror symmetry (HMS, for short) is discussed over the base field or over the Novikov field $\widehat{\Lambda}$, the fraction field of $\widehat{\Lambda}_\geq$.
+Since Fukaya categories are in general defined over the Novikov ring, it is natural to seek a version over the Novikov ring (see some discussion in \cite{fukaya_distance}).
+Here, we discuss a possible formulation of it for toric varieties.
 To avoid technical difficulties, we assume that $\Sigma$ is a smooth complete fan.
-Within the formulation of homological mirror symmetry due to Fang--Liu--Treumann--Zaslow~\cite{FLTZ11}, we have
+In the formulation of HMS due to Fang--Liu--Treumann--Zaslow~\cite{FLTZ11}, we have

-by \cite{KuwagakiCCC} if $\widehat{\Lambda}_{\geq }$ is defined over a regular local ring $\bfk$.
+by \cite{KuwagakiCCC} when $\widehat{\Lambda}_{\geq }$ is defined over a regular local ring $\bfk$.
 We proceed in the following way: We start from the toric HMS over $\bfk$ (although \cite{KuwagakiCCC} was written over $\bC$, its proof works over a regular local ring.
 See also~\cite{ToricMSrevisited-Shende}.)
-Then we tensor both sides of toric HMS with $\Mod(\Lambda)$ over $\bfk$.
-In this case, we notice that $X_\Sigma/\widehat{\Lambda}_{\geq }$ is the base change of $X_\Sigma/\bfk$ by treat $\widehat{\Lambda}_{\geq }$ as a $\bfk$ algebra, then we conclude by \cite[Corollary 9.4.3.8-(a)]{HA}. \begin{RMK}Here, the main reason that we assume $\bfk$ is regular local ring $\bfk$ is that we are not so sure that if the Zariski descent of \cite{Gaitsgory-Rozenblyum} is true over $\widehat{\Lambda}_{\geq }$ as it is not Noetherian.
+Then we tensor both sides of the toric HMS with $\Mod(\widehat{\Lambda}_\geq)$ over $\bfk$.
+In this case, we notice that $X_\Sigma/\widehat{\Lambda}_{\geq }$ is the base change of $X_\Sigma/\bfk$ by treating $\widehat{\Lambda}_{\geq }$ as a $\bfk$-algebra, then we conclude by \cite[Corollary 9.4.3.8-(a)]{HA}. \begin{RMK}Here, the main reason why we assume $\bfk$ to be a regular local ring is that we are not sure whether the Zariski descent of \cite{Gaitsgory-Rozenblyum} is true over $\widehat{\Lambda}_{\geq }$ since it is not Noetherian.
 But we believe this is true since $\widehat{\Lambda}_{\geq }$ is a regular coherent ring in the sense of Bertin.
-If \cite{Gaitsgory-Rozenblyum} works for general valuation ring, we believe that argument in \cite{KuwagakiCCC} works directly for \eqref{equation: CCC over Lambda}. \end{RMK}
+If \cite{Gaitsgory-Rozenblyum} works for general valuation rings, we believe that the argument in \cite{KuwagakiCCC} works directly for the proof of \eqref{equation: CCC over Lambda}. \end{RMK}

-The right hand side of \eqref{equation: CCC over Lambda} is equivalent to the Fukaya--Seidel category of the Givental--Hori--Vafa mirror $W_\Sigma$ of $X_\Sigma$~\cite{GPS3} defined over the Novikov ring. \emph{But, this is not a correct formulation of Fukaya category over the Novikov ring.}
+The right-hand side of \eqref{equation: CCC over Lambda} is equivalent to the Fukaya--Seidel category of the Givental--Hori--Vafa mirror $W_\Sigma$ of $X_\Sigma$~\cite{GPS3} defined over the Novikov ring. \emph{But this is not a correct formulation of the Fukaya category over the Novikov ring.}